In Sámi it’s called Geargevággi, which translates to Stone Valley in English. But in real life, it might as well be a fairytale.

 — How can it be that no one knows about this place?
 It has to be one of the most beautiful places in Sweden.

-— Yes, but there are some who know about it.
+— Yes, but some know about it.
 I skirt around the question.

 — Eh, today we’ve been practically alone here.
 Have we seen more than ten people in the entire valley?
 I mean, if this had been the States there would at least have been a large sign by the road, a sign to tell you where it is.